MEAdams/BibleVox/Speech/SpeechDirDoc.md

 ### Word selection:

 Upon execution, you are prompted with: *"Enter search word:"*.
-Enter the word you wish to access.
-As you enter each letter of the word, search results will be displayed that contain your typed letters appearing in red colored characters.
+Type the word you wish to access.
+As you type each letter of the word, search results will be displayed that contain your typed letters appearing in red colored characters.
 The search results narrow down possibilities as you type each letter.
 Here is a sample session:

 1. ./dictionary.bash BibleVoxDict
 2. Initial prompt: "Enter search word:"